 When developing a lesson plan, I focus on the idea of what skills and concepts students must gain from a class and how they can apply the knowledge outside the classroom.
 Technology and design courses are often skill based focusing on research, garment construction, carpentry, electrical wiring, historic & content research, engineering, time and personnel management, quick practical problem solving, artistic rendering, communication, financial accounting, mathematics and development of self-confidence.
 The skills learned in classes are practiced in the “laboratory” that is the creation of a theatrical production.

-As students become mentors to their fellow students as their experience increases.
+Students become mentors to their fellow students as their experience increases.
 When they have the rewarding opportunity to pass knowledge on to more junior colleagues, they hone communication skills and gain confidence in their own knowledge.

 I see the success of my teaching through my student’s activities.
 I observe them applying the methods, techniques, and communication skills they have learned in my classroom or studio to each new production at the University.
 I see them succeed in the world of professional theatre, the high school classroom or the boardroom—they use their newfound skills wherever their career leads.